Bacteriostatic Water Pyrogen Testing: An Overview

 What are the USP <85> guidelines for bacteriostatic water pyrogen testing?

-The USP <85> guidelines provide a framework for testing water for pyrogens.
-The guidelines specify that water should be tested for endotoxins using the LAL method, and that the results should be reported in terms of endotoxin units (EU) per milliliter (mL).
+USP <85> lays out the framework for testing water for pyrogens.
+Endotoxins are measured by the LAL method, and results are reported in endotoxin units per milliliter (EU/mL).

 Why is non-pyrogenic water important in research?